cormullion/PoincareDisk.jl/docs/src/basics.md

 ## The Poincaré disk

 The Poincaré disk is a two-dimensional hyperbolic plane.
-It provides a surface on which you can draw using *non-Euclidean geometry*, in which most of Euclid's geometric postulates apply, but the final (fifth, "parallel") postulate doesn't.
+It provides a surface on which you can draw using *non-Euclidean geometry*.
+Here, most of Euclid's geometric postulates apply, but the final (fifth, "parallel") postulate doesn't.
 You'll have no trouble finding explanatory material on the internet!

 In the Poincaré disk model, the shortest path between two points is drawn as a circular arc called a *geodesic*.
 The internal angles of triangles add up to less than 180°.
 Hyperbolic circles are represented as Euclidean circles contained entirely inside the disk.